Mirai Sentai Timeranger: Honami Moriyama

 Honami Moriyama (森山 ホナミ, Moriyama Honami): Honami Moriyama is a reporter and photographer, the only one daring enough to take photographs of the Londerz Family.
 She first interferes in the Timerangers' battle against Gougan and is scolded by Time Pink for her foolishness, but Time Yellow is able to cheer her up.
 Unbeknownst to the Timerangers, Honami has taken their pictures while they are in their civilian forms, but she chooses to keep these pictures to herself, and quits taking pictures of them and the Londerz.
 Honami develops a crush on Time Yellow, yet she believes that Ayase is Time Yellow, going so far as keeping a picture of Ayase and Time Yellow side-by-side in her wallet.
 Sion finds out that Honami is in love with Domon and gives her his own e-mail address.
 Eventually, Domon finds out about the confusion when he notices Honami's wallet on the ground after he arrives late for a date and sees Ayase's picture in it.
 Domon tries to set up Honami with Ayase and, in the end, Honami's misunderstanding is cleared up when Domon is willing to protect her from Banjan's bomb.
-The two start dating and. at the end of the series, Honami has a child that she names Mirai, referred to as Domon Jr. in the finale (but she never tells Domon about it).
+The two start dating, and at the end of the series, Honami has a child that she names Mirai, referred to as Domon Jr. in the finale, but Domon only discovers his existence a decade later, during the events of Kaizoku Sentai Gokaiger.

 Honami Moriyama is portrayed by Tamao Yoshimura (吉村 玉緒, Yoshimura Tamao).